El Dorado County Superior Court

-The Superior Court of California, County of El Dorado, also known as the El Dorado County Superior Court, is the branch of the California superior court with jurisdiction over El Dorado County.
+The Superior Court of California, County of El Dorado, also known as the El Dorado County Superior Court, is the California superior court with jurisdiction over El Dorado County.

 History

 El Dorado County was one of the original counties established when California became a state.

 Although Coloma, the initial county seat, promised to build several new buildings to serve the county government, an observer noted in 1856 "the present buildings are not suitable in which to transact the business of the Empire county" and the county seat was moved to Placerville in 1857.
 At least one Coloma resident objected to the move, claiming a new jail and court house were already complete but unoccupied.